 - How will you respond to off-the-wall questions?
 Off-the-wall questions include those from “left field,” or those that you have not anticipated.
 Expect that you will get a few of these and create a plan about how you will respond to them.
 Perhaps you can ask your committee member to repeat or clarify the question.
 Take a few moments to think about it.
 It is okay if there are a few seconds of silence.
 Restate the question out loud so that you can make sure you understood the question as it was asked.
 Then go for it!
 You are well prepared to answer.

 - How will you respond to questions that you do not know?
 It is almost inevitable that you will be asked a question or two during your examination and will not know the answer.
 So it is best to prepare ahead how you will answer it when it is asked.
+Questions such as these are designed to test how you think about a problem, not what you know.
 Do not try to “fake” your way out of it.
 It is best to be honest and say that you don't know.
 Some possible answers include:

 - “I don't have that information at this time.
 However, I would obtain that information from…”

 - “That is a good question and I am not sure about the answer.
 However, I would find the answer by…”